LTHTR-DST/hdruk_avoidable_admissions/README.md

 4. Start JupyterLab with `jupyter-lab`
 5. Alternatively open an IDE (e.g. Code) and set python environment to hdruk_aa

+### Additional features

+The project expects collaboration using `git` and GitHub and uses [`pre-commit`](https://pre-commit.com/) git hooks to help with identifying and resolving issues with code quality.
+See `.pre-commit-config.yaml` for what features are enabled by default.

 ### Known issues

-- _pandas-profiling_ is not compatible with Python 3.11 yet.
+- `pandas-profiling` is not compatible with Python 3.11 yet.
 If this is critical, the options are either to downgrade Python to 3.10 or to use a separate environment with Python<=3.10 to run pandas-profiling.
 As pandas-profiling will only be used infrequently, the latter may be a better option.
 Suggestions welcome.

 ## Project Organization